Matěj Kovář: Manchester United

+Bayer Leverkusen

+On 15 August 2023, Kovář signed a four-year contract with German Bundesliga club Bayer Leverkusen.
+A transfer fee of up to £7.7 million, including add-ons, was agreed between United and Leverkusen.

+On 15 July 2025, Kovář joined Dutch Eredivisie club PSV on loan, with an option to buy.

 International career

 Kovář has represented the Czech Republic at under-18, under-19, under-20 and under-21 youth levels.
 He was a member of the Czech squad at the 2021 UEFA European Under-21 Championship in March 2021, but did not make any appearances in the tournament.
 He made his debut for the under-21 team in September 2021 against Slovenia.

-Kovář was first called up to the Czech Republic senior team on 8 September 2021 for a friendly against Ukraine after Tomáš Vaclík suffered an injury.
+Kovář was first called up to the Czech Republic senior team on 8 September 2021 for a friendly match against Ukraine after Tomáš Vaclík suffered an injury.
+He debuted on 26 March 2024 in a friendly match against Armenia.
+On 29 May 2024, Kovář was included in the final Czech squad for the UEFA Euro 2024, making his competitive debut in a 1–2 loss against Turkey which led the Czech Republic to be eliminated from group stage.